ADVANCED CMOS TECHNOLOGY 2016 (THE 20/14/10 NM NODES)

 - Gate-first and Gate-Last integration methodologies

-3. Detailed 22nm FinFET Fabrication Sequence.
+3. Detailed 14nm FinFET Fabrication Sequences.
 The FinFet represents a radical departure in transistor architecture.
 It also presents dramatic performance increases as well as novel fabrication issues.
-FinFETs (also known as “Tri-Gates”) are the first truly non-planar transistor and they require a paradigm shift in manufacturing methodology.
-Their unusual structure makes their architecture difficult for even experienced processing engineers to understand.
-This section of the course drills down into the details of FinFet structure and fabrication, highlighting the novel manufacturing issues this new type of transistor presents.
-A detailed step-by-step fabrication sequence is presented that employs colorful 3D graphics to clearly and effectively communicate the novel FinFET architecture at each step of the fabrication process.
+The 14nm FinFETs is the 2nd generation of non-planar transistor and it involves some radical changes in manufacturing methodology.
+The FinFET’s unusual structure makes its architecture difficult for even experienced processing engineers to understand.
+This section of the course drills down into the details of 14nm FinFet structure and fabrication, highlighting the novel manufacturing issues this new type of transistor presents.
+A detailed step-by-step 14nm fabrication sequence is presented that employs colorful 3D graphics to clearly and effectively communicate the novel FinFET architecture at each step of the fabrication process.
 Attention to key manufacturing pitfalls and specialty requirements are pointed out at each phase of the manufacturing process.

-- A detailed step-by-step 22nm FinFET fabrication process flow
+- A detailed step-by-step 14nm FinFET fabrication process flow

 - Bulk and SOI FinFET integration